Presidential perfection.

 All-American Apple Pie With Butter Crust

-Not only is it apple season, but this is also the perfect excuse to bake the most iconic American dessert out there.
+Winter is a perfect time to bake apples.
+This is the perfect excuse to bake the most iconic American dessert out there.

 Mixed Berry Pound Cake